YOUR WISDOM AT WORK

 Welcome,

 Rice is a top-tier national university known for its academic innovation, beautiful campus and engaging students and alumni.
 This same standard for excellence extends to our professional staff and award-winning Development and Alumni Relations division.
-As the university continues its strategic planning process and prepares for its next comprehensive campaign, we’re looking for talented, dedicated colleagues who will help realize our ambitious goals.
+As we advance the university's 10-year strategic plan, Momentous, and prepare for our next comprehensive campaign, we’re seeking talented, driven colleagues who will help realize our ambitious goals.
 If you’re creative, collaborative, curious and open to new ideas, we hope you will consider joining us.

 Read More: 3 REASONS TO GROW YOUR CAREER AT RICE